ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

   * - If identified as small for gestational age
     - Decision tree value
     -
+  * - Pregnancy end
+    - GBD
+    - Sum of GBD ectopic and abortion and miscarriage rates

 .. list-table:: Outputs from Intrapartum Decision Tree